 Further information of the PI can be found at: http://www.dur.ac.uk/chemistry/staff/profile/?id=10598

 Interested applicants should contact Dr Simon Beaumont (Simon.Beaumont@durham.ac.uk) with a covering letter and CV, including the names of two suitable references (academic or placement/project supervisors).
 Potential applicants are also welcome to contact Dr Simon Beaumont with informal enquiries about this opportunity in advance of a formal application.

-Deadline: 25 Jan 2014, however, early applications are strongly advised as the position may be filled if a suitable candidate is identified prior to this deadline.
+Upcoming Deadline – 15th March, but early applications are encouraged as the position may be filled if a suitable candidate is identified prior to the deadline.